robokoding/robokoding.github.io/_pages/sumomanager.md

 ## Updating Firmware
 Once the SumoRobot is connected you can upload the newest firmware on the SumoRobot.
-From the application file menu choose **update firmware**.
+From the application menu choose **File > Update Firmware**.
 Then wait until the firmware
 downloads and gets uploaded to the SumoRobot.
+Once the firmware is uploaded successfully
+the SumoManager tries to reload the WiFi networks.
 ![sumomanager](../assets/images/sumomanager-update-firmware.png)

 ## Adding a WiFi network
 Finally you can add your Wifi network to your SumoRobot, so it can remember it and
 automatically connect to it once you turn the SumoRobot on.
-First disconnect and
-reconnect your SumoRobot, so the WiFi networks are reloaded.
-Then select the network
+Select the network
 name from the list and enter the network password in the field below.
 Finally click
 on the **Add WiFi network** button.
 You can also add more networks, so you can use it
 in several locations.